merchise/xotl.tools/docs/source/xoutil/dim/meta.rst

 .. automodule:: xoutil.dim.meta
    :members: QuantityType, Signature, Quantity, Scalar

-.. object:: UNIT
+.. data:: UNIT

-   This the value 1, but it's given this name to emphasize it's the canonical unit for a quantity type.
+   This the constant value ``1``.
+It's given this name to emphasize it's the canonical unit for a quantity type.